okx/okexchain-docs/docs/validators/validators-faq.md

   - It is generated when the node is created with okexchaind init.
 - **Application key**: This key is created from `okexchaincli` and used to sign transactions.
 Application keys are associated with a public key prefixed by `okchainpub` and an address prefixed by `okexchain`.
 Both are derived from account keys generated by `okexchaincli keys add`.

-Note: A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `okchainvaloper` and `okchainvaloperpub`
+Note: A validator’s operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `okchainvaloper` and `okchainvaloperpub`.

 ### What are the different states a validator can be in?

 After a validator is created with a `create-validator` transaction, they can be in three states:

-- `in validator set`: Validator is in the active set and participates in consensus.
-Validator is earning rewards and can be slashed for misbehaviour.
+* **bonded**: The validator is active  and participates in the consensus.
+The validator is earning rewards and can potentially be slashed in case of  misbehaviour.
-- `jailed`: Validator misbehaved and is in jail, i.e. outisde of the validator set.
-If the jailing is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the validator set.
-If the jailing is due to double signing, the validator cannot unjail.
+* **jailed**: The validator misbehaved and is in jail, i.e. suspended.
+If the jailing is caused by having been offline for too long, the validator can send an `unjail` transaction in order to re-obtain his validator full rights.
+If the jailing is due to a double signing, the validator cannot unjail himself.
-- `unbonded`: Validator is not in the active set, and therefore not signing blocs.
+* **unbonded**: The validator is not  active, and therefore cannot sign blocks.
 Validator cannot be slashed, and does not earn any reward.
-It is still possible to delegate okts to this validator.
+It is still possible to delegate OKTs to this validator.
 Un-delegating from an `unbonded` validator is immediate.

-### Is there a minimum amount of okts that must be delegated to be an active (=bonded) validator?
+### Is there a minimum amount of okts that must be delegated to become an active (bonded) validator?

 The minimum is `1 okt`.

 ### How will delegators choose their validators?

 Delegators are free to choose validators according to their own subjective criteria.
-This said, criteria anticipated to be important include:
+Some of the  criterias we consider significant are:

-- **Amount of delegated okts:** Total number of okts delegated to a validator.
-A high voting power shows that the community trusts this validator, but it also means that this validator is a bigger target for hackers.
+* **Amount of delegated OKTs:** Total number of OKTs delegated to a validator.
+A high voting power shows that the community trusts this validator, but it also means that this validator may be a bigger target for hackers.
 Bigger validators also decrease the decentralisation of the network.
-- **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
-This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.
+* **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
+This includes seniority, past votes on proposals, historical average uptime and how often the node may have been compromised.

-Apart from these criteria, there will be a possibility for validators to signal a website address to complete their resume.
-Validators will need to build reputation one way or another to attract delegators.
+Apart from these criteria, there will be a possibility for validators to add a website address to complete and enhance their resume.
+Validators will need to build reputation one way or another in order to attract delegators.
 For example, it would be a good practice for validators to have their setup audited by third parties.
-Note though, that the Tendermint team will not approve or conduct any audit themselves.
-For more on due diligence, see [this blog post](https://medium.com/@interchain_io/3d0faf10ce6f)
+Note though, that the OKExChain team will not approve or conduct any audit themselves.
+For more on due diligence, see [this blog post](https://medium.com/@interchain_io/3d0faf10ce6f).

 ## Responsibilities